-DARTMOUTH, NOVA SCOTIA--(Marketwire - Sept.
-5, 2012) - The Harper Government today unveiled a new approach that will help approximately 3000 young Canadians find jobs in high demand sectors of the economy.
+OTTAWA, ONTARIO--(Marketwire - Sept.
+5, 2012) - The Harper Government today unveiled a new approach to help approximately 3000 young Canadians find jobs in high demand sectors of the economy.
 The initiative will help address labour shortages by equipping youth with skills and experience, and creating opportunities for them to start careers in high demand fields.
-The announcement was made by the Honourable Diane Finley, Minister of Human Resources and Skills Development, at an event hosted by the Greater Halifax Partnership at Nova Scotia Community College.
+The announcement was made by the Honourable Leona Aglukkaq, Minister of Health and Minister of the Canadian Northern Economic Development Agency, on behalf of the Honourable Diane Finley, Minister of Human Resources and Skills Development.

-Under the existing national Youth Employment Strategy, the new initiative will be dedicated to projects that will connect a total of approximately 3000 young Canadians with jobs in fields that are in high demand, such as the skilled trades and tourism.
+Under the existing national Youth Employment Strategy, this new $50 million initiative will be dedicated to projects that will connect a total of approximately 3000 young Canadians with private sector jobs in fields that are in high demand, such as the skilled trades and tourism.
 The projects will help employers fill labour shortages while providing youth with the all-important, on-the-job experience they need to transition into a career.

-Projects will be selected through two Calls for Proposals-one for Career Focus and one for Skills Link, both of which are existing programs under the Youth Employment Strategy.
+Minister Aglukkaq's announcement is one of a series taking place across the country today.
+Minister Finley kicked off the nation-wide events by launching two Calls for Proposals to deliver the funding-one for Career Focus and one for Skills Link-both of which are existing programs under the Youth Employment Strategy.